 ioc0 phy 0 scsi_id 3 SEAGATE ST973401LSUN72G 0556, 68 GB, state ONLINE, flags NONE

 Once again I am redoing our failed Symantec-Veritas Netbackup installation.
-There are a few things I'd rather be doing instead, like anything else, but we're going with ZManda this time, so it should be a less painful job this time.
+There are a few things I'd rather be doing instead, like anything else, but we're going with ZManda, so it should be a less painful job this time.

 Anyway, back to DHCP.
 JunOS just could not handle it.
 It turned out to be a mix of our fault and theirs.
 First, in some buildings but not all, the PCs have Windows Firewall blocking ICMP.
 This always encourages DHCP fail since hosts (clients and server) can't ping each other to see if an address is claimed.
 Second, JunOS was making a horrible mess of the leases database.
 Third, we made it worse by specifying week-long lease times.
 Fourth, the JunOS dhcpd would just dump core form time to time.